三人行,必有我師焉。

 Paul J. D’Ambrosio is the founding director of the 四海为学 “Collaborative Learning” project.
 He serves as Dean of the Center for Intercultural Research, Fellow of the Institute of Modern Chinese Thought, co-dean of the International Graduate Program, and Professor of Chinese Philosophy at East China Normal University.
 He specializes in Daoism and Wei-Jin Xuanxue (Neo-Daoism).

 Luyao Li 李璐瑶 serves as director of Chinese communications for the 四海为学 "collaborative Learning" project.
-She is a PhD candidate of philosophy at Nanyang Technological University.
+She is a Post-Doctoral Researcher at Peking University.
 Her research interests include Pre-Qin Daoism, Pre-Qin Confucianism, and comparative studies between Western Philosophy and Eastern Philosophy.

 Dimitra Amarantidou serves as fellow of the 四海为学 “Collaborative Learning” project.
 She is currently Senior Instructor of Philosophy at the University of Macau.
 She is program coordinator of the International Graduate Program at East China Normal University (ECNU) and Fellow of the Center for Intercultural Research (also at ECNU).
 She mainly works on early Confucianism.